stormchaserroleplaying/stormchaserRPG/Talents/Warlock/Djinn/index.md

 ## Branch Features

 ### Bonus Spells
+You learn the [Eldritch Blast](https://stormchaserroleplaying.com/stormchaserRPG/Spells/Cantrips/Evocation/#eldritch-blast) cantrip.
+It does not count against the number of arcane cantrips that you know.
+The type of this damage is determined by your patron's affinity: corrosive (earth), sonic (air), fire (fire), or cold (water).

 Once you can cast spells of that level, you gain the below djinn spells as bonus spells, along with the spells associated with your patron’s affinity.
 Once you gain a bonus spell, you always know it and it doesn’t count against the number of spells that you know.

 If you have a bonus spell that doesn’t appear on the arcane spell list, that spell is nevertheless an arcane spell for you.